• Skip to main content

 What are the High Plains?

 The High Plains of Colorado is an area bordered by Kansas to the east and the foothills of the Rocky Mountains to the west, making up a part of the Great Plains.
-The High Plains also extend throughout the Mid-west and up north in states like Nebraska, Kansas, eastern Montana, southeastern Wyoming, western Oklahoma, and South Dakota.
+The High Plains also extend throughout the Midwest and up north in states like Nebraska, Kansas, eastern Montana, southeastern Wyoming, western Oklahoma, and South Dakota.

 Landscape

 The region is distinguished by mostly rolling plains, divided by the South Platte River and Arkansas River valleys.
 While the land appears scarce, there are many riparian forests along the major rivers, canyons, buttes, and several natural lakes throughout the region.
-Seemingly flat, the High Plains rise at roughly 3,400 feet along the eastern border of Colorado and Kansas, to 7,500 feet east of the Denver Basin.
+Seemingly flat, the High Plains rise at roughly 3,400 feet along the eastern border of Colorado and Kansas to 7,500 feet east of the Denver Basin.

-Much of the land is made up of silty and sandy soils, minimal trees, and drought-resistant grama, and buffalo grasses, also known as short grass.
+Much of the land is made up of silty and sandy soils, minimal trees, drought-resistant grama, and buffalo grasses, also known as short grass.
 Two National Grasslands exist in Colorado and they are both on the Eastern Plains.
 The Comanche National Grasslands near La Junta and the Pawnee National Grasslands near Ault in northeastern Colorado.

 Climate

 The climate is considered to be a cold semi-arid climate, receiving up to 20 inches of rain annually.
 Because of its unique position in higher elevation and its low precipitation, the High Plains can see a wide range of extreme temperatures and weather.
-In addition to extreme temp variances, it is also known for its highly intense winds that sweep down from the Rockies.
+In addition to extreme temperature variances, it is also known for its highly intense winds that sweep down from the Rockies.

 Economy